SameerDhumal/SQL_Project/README.md

 total order item amount for 1 order for a customer is calculated using the formula UnitPrice * Quantity * (1 - Discount).
 DO NOT consider the total amount column from 'Order' table to calculate the total orderItem for a customer.
+35. Display the top two customers, based on the total dollar amount associated with their orders, per country.
+The dollar amount is calculated as OI.unitprice * OI.Quantity * (1 - OI.Discount).
+You might want to perform a query like this so you can reward these customers, since they buy the most per country.
+Please note: if you receive the error message for this question "This type of correlated subquery pattern is not supported yet", that is totally fine.
+Sample output is as below for your response
+36. Create a View of Products whose unit price is above average Price.
+37. Write a store procedure that performs the following action:
+Check if Product_copy table (this is a copy of Product table) is present.
+If table exists, the procedure should drop this table first and recreated.
+Add a column Supplier_name in this copy table.
+Update this column with that of 'CompanyName' column from Supplier tab